NIRALUser/BrainKeychainAutomation/README.md

 - Change the variable 'brainDir' to the pathname of the keychain directory.
 Also, change the variable 'nametagDir' to the pathname of the nametag directory.
 - You can then run the script and it will create keychain/nametag scenes with up to 6 matches in each scene.
 They will be named 'keyChainScene' + 'some-iteration-number'

+4.)
+Printing
+- Download slicing software such as Ultimaker Cura and open it.
+- Drag a print scene into the software and configure the printing setting to how you would like.
+- Click slice and let the software add support structures.
+Then you are ready to print!

 ## Contributors

 Henry Pehr, Christian Nell, Martin Styner (UNC-Chapel Hill)